magnusdv/forrel/README.md

 Installation
 ------------

-To get the lastest version, install from GitHub as follows:
+To get the latest version, install from GitHub as follows:

 ``` r
  # First install devtools if needed